scalameta/mdoc/website/blog/2018-12-30-introduction.md

 ```

 It took 10 seconds to evaluate the document for the first time.
 We insert
-a blank line and generate the document again and it only takes 3.5 seconds.
-It's
+a blank line and generate the document again and it only takes 3.5 seconds this
-faster the second time because the JVM has warmed up.
+time.

 ```scala
 info: Compiling 1 file to /Users/olafurpg/dev/http4s/docs/target/mdoc